Show More Photos

 20th-Century Galleries

-The 20th-century galleries in the Art Gallery of New South Wales’ Naala Nura building have reopened after an extensive refurbishment, with architect Andrew Andersons’ double-height atrium revealed for the first time in over a decade and a n...
+Following a major refurbishment, the 20th-century galleries in the Naala Nura building have reopened, featuring architect Andrew Andersons’ double-height atrium - accessible for the first time in over a decade - and a refreshed display of a...

 150